 The simplest fact about warren Buffett’s fortune is he wasn’t just a good investor. he was a good investor for 75 + years

-” Effectively all of warren Buffett’s financial success can be tied to the financial base.
+” Effectively all of Warren Buffett’s financial success can be tied to the financial base.
 He built in pubescent years and the longevity he maintained in his geriatric years.”

-His skill is investing, but his secret of success is time.
+His skill is investing, but his secret to success is time.
 Good investing isn’t necessarily about the highest returns….it’s about earning pretty good returns that you can stick with and which can be repeated for the longest period of time.

 That’s where the compounding shows its magic.